Environmental Studies Program

 Courses of Study

 ES118s Environment and Society An interdisciplinary study of human relationships with and impacts on the environment.
 Examination of important local, national, and global environmental issues by exploring causes and methods for investigating these pressing problems, as well as possible solutions, from scientific and public-policy perspectives.
 Students explore important literature and ideas in the field to complement the lectures; conduct an original, semester-long, group research project; and complete several writing assignments.
 Four credit hours.
-Becknell, Nyhus, Walker
+Becknell, Moore, Nyhus, Walker

 [ES120] Community Responses to Environmental Hazards An introduction to community-level environmental problems related to hazardous waste and the impacts on and responses of affected communities.
 Explores the concept of environmental justice and how the risk of hazardous exposures is related to race, ethnicity, class, and gender.
 We discuss U.S. policy debates on hazardous waste regulation and environmental injustice claims, and we consider the evidence for the inequitable distribution of environmental quality and adverse health impacts, the mechanisms for environmental and public health decision making, and community access to informational resources and empowerment.
 Four credit hours.
 W1.